jjlee0802cu/Tumor-Detect/README.md

 Tumor Detect
 ===
-During the summer of 2015, I interned at Medical Image Research Inc. and I created a tumor detection and volumetric measurement tool.
-After receiving MRI images and data from the University of Illinois at Chicago, I developed an algorithm to aid doctors in tumor detection and the diagnosis of cancers.
+During the summer of 2015, I interned at Medical Image Research Inc. and I created a tumor detection and volumetric measurement tool that works with DICOM files.
+After receiving the sample MRI images and data from the University of Illinois at Chicago, I developed an algorithm to aid doctors in tumor detection and the diagnosis of cancers.

 **Instructions**
 Run 'GUI tumor detect.nb'